DarshanD4/simple-checklist-app/README.md

-this file contains only the main.dart and the pubspec.yaml files and more over if u pull this file to ur workspace it might not run as to the fact that some hidden folders are not allowed to be upoaded to the github file
+this file contains only the main.dart and the pubspec.yaml files and more over if you pull this file to your workspace it might not run as to the fact that some hidden folders are not allowed to be upoaded to the github file